Perhaps the most underrated squash out there, this simple roasted acorn squash recipe is an easy, satisfying, and versatile side dish.

 - Olive oil

-- Toppings, such as butter, brown sugar, maple syrup, chopped walnuts, or freshly grated Parmesan cheese
+- Toppings, such as butter, brown sugar, pure maple syrup, chopped walnuts, freshly grated Parmesan cheese, or fresh herbs

 - Turn the squash onto a rimmed baking sheet lined with parchment paper, skin side up.